psullus/machine-learning/capstone/proposal.md

 ### Problem Statement

 The main objective of the project will be to use Machine Learning to decide the sentiment of text.
 When give a string of text we want to be able to say whether the sentiment of the text is considered positive or negative.
+If we can build a model that can accurately say whether a string of text is positive or negative we can then take live data feeds for various companies (from twitter or other sources) and track the public sentiment over time.

 ### Datasets and Inputs